petems/terraform-provider-extip/README.md

 ## TODO

-* Add configuration for the specification of URL's to resolve the external IP from
 * Add configuration of the consensus timing (ie. how long it will wait to resolve)
 * Add option of getting ipv6 or ipv4 ipaddress